SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Sorak's Bane

 Starting at level 15, when you use a melee attack to strike an opponent who has either natural darkvision or natural shapeshifting, you can use your bonus action to deal an additional melee attack, adding your Charisma bonus to the damage dealt.

+## Level 18

+* Improved Aura of Truth

+Your Aura of Truth range increased to 30 ft.